 Elevation Gain – 95meters

 In this stage, you walk from the high camp to the other side of the Glacier.
-Though there are patches of glacial ice which can be managed without putting on your crampons, it is advisable to wear your crampons from the high camp.
+Though there are patches of glacial ice that can be managed without putting on your crampons, it is advisable to wear your crampons from the high camp.

 4. Start of the Shoulder to the end of the Shoulder

 Elevation Gain – 530m

 The big and most challenging climb to Stok Kangri starts from this point.
 As you reach the other end of the Glacier, you may encounter a couple of glacial streams – which you can jump over to cross.
 After that is a little rocky patch and what follows from here is the beginning of the toughest part of your climb.
 At every step, from here you will be short of breath and your stamina is tested to its maximum limits.